MultiLit is a research initiative of Macquarie University, Sydney

 Recent news from MRU includes:

-- Journal articles by MRU members have been accepted for publication this year in The Reading League Journal, The Educational and Developmental Psychologist, Australian Journal of Education, and Australian Journal of Indigenous Education.
+- In 2021, journal articles by MRU members were accepted for publication in the Australian Journal of Learning Difficulties and the Australian Journal of Education.
 See below for details.

-- Dr Jennifer Buckingham from the MRU has been quoted in recent articles in The Sydney Morning Herald, The Australian, The Daily Telegraph, and The Australian Financial Review.
+- Dr Jennifer Buckingham from the MRU has been quoted in recent articles in The Sydney Morning Herald, The Australian, The Daily Telegraph, and The West Australian.

 Recent research publications